 Total cost = $3753

-Final Conclusions: Should not have included the bathroom within the wooden structure.
+Final Conclusions from SC Roof Repair Greenville: Should not have included the bathroom within the wooden structure.
 Better to build bathroom out back end with cement block and tiling, hut can get very humid and damp after showers.
 Size was a bit too small for comfortable living with couples.
 At 6m x 4m another meter of width would have helped out a lot.
 Would have used different material for roofing cause when it rains it makes a lot of noise and in the sun the metal sing can really heat up.
+But an occasional power wash from york powerwashing pros, even if it’s under the pretence of washing, can cool down the roof for a while.
 Amazonian wood holding up good to coastal climate, still cant beat the view from the balcony.
 Occupation rate over last 6 months as vacation rental 70%.
 A success.

 Tiki Hut 2, The budget option with little ocean-view built with a cement floor and cement block with the “Sing” metal sheet roofing so common in this area of Ecuador.
 It has WIFI and a mini-stove and bathroom (all in the same room) while the shower is behind a curtain out back.
 I hope to rent it to a surfer or backpacker for around $100 a month or $5 a day for shorter time periods.
 It’s good enough for me and someone not very picky, I could live there if I needed to live somewhere rent-free.
 It is very soviet-esque but comes furnished with bed, table, chair, Wifi internet, electric cooker, sink, and a half bath with the shower around back which does have a curtain.
 Currently its listed for rent at $100 a month.